Crypto Glossary

 Limit OrderA limit order is an instruction to buy or sell a cryptocurrency at a specific price or better, ensuring you never pay mo…

-LiquidationLiquidation is the forced closure of a leveraged trading position when losses reach a threshold set by the exchange, res…
+LiquidationLiquidation is the automatic forced closure of a leveraged trading position when collateral value falls below the mainte…

 Liquidity MiningLiquidity mining is a cryptocurrency incentive mechanism where users deposit their crypto assets into decentralized exch…